tysonmote/rapper_lite/README.markdown

-# rapper_lite #
+# RapperLite #

-Bare-bones static asset packager and compressor.
-Currently supports CSS, JavaScript, and CoffeeScript.
-Uses MD5 versioning to avoid re-compressing packages that don't need to be re-compressed.
-Uses a simple config file so that you don't have to wrangle wacky comment DSLs in your source code just to join and compress a few files.
+RapperLite is a bare-bones static asset packager and compressor.
+It currently supports CSS, JavaScript, and CoffeeScript.
+It uses MD5 versioning to avoid re-compressing packages that don't need to be re-compressed.
+RapperLite can be set up with a single config file so that you don't have to wrangle wacky comment DSLs in your source code just to join and compress a few files.

-## Packaging assets without wanting to claw your eyes out

-1. Create a config file:
+## Configuring ##

+Create a YAML file (say, "rapper.yml") that defines your static asset packages like so:

     --- !omap
-        - root: public/javascripts/
+    - root: public/src/
     - destination: public/assets/
     - compress: true
     - css: !omap
       - base: !omap
         - files:
           - reset
           - layout
           - typography
           - colores
         - version: 683e
     - js: !omap
       - mootools: !omap
         - files:
           - mootools-core
           - mootools-more
         - version: f3d9
       - base_combined: !omap
         - files:
           - preloader
           - +mootools
           - widgets
         - version: ccfc

-2. Run rapper lite:
+(Why the excessive use of `omap`?
+I'm doing this to ensure that the line order is maintained when I write updated version strings to the file.
+Why maintain order?
+Two words: merge conflicts.)

+The above configuration will create the following compressed asset packages when RapperLite is run:

+    * `public/assets/base.css`
+    * `public/assets/mootools.js`
+    * `public/assets/base_combined.js`

+Component files can be nested in subfolders:

+    ...
+    - base: !omap
+      - files:
+        - mootools-core
+        - extras/mootools-more
+        - extras/crazybox
+      - version: f3d9
+    ...

+The "css" and "js" nodes of the config can override the "root" and "destination" config variables:

+    --- !omap
+    - destination: public/assets/
+    - compress: true
+    - css: !omap
+      - root: public/stylesheets/
+      - base: !omap
+        ...
+    - js: !omap
+      - root: public/javascripts/
+      - base: !omap
+        ...

+## Packaging assets ##

+You can run RapperLite from the command line:

-        $ rapper_lite config/static_assets.yml
+    $ rapper_lite path/to/config.yml

-    Watch for changes:
+    or:

-        $ rapper_lite --watch config/static_assets.yml
+    $ rapper_lite --watch path/to/config.yml

-    If no config file is passed in, RapperLite will search for the config file:
+If no config file is passed in, RapperLite will search for the config file at:

         ./rapper.yml
         ./assets.yml
         ./config/rapper.yml
         ./config/assets.yml

-3. That's it.

-Alternatively, you can run Rapper from Ruby:
+You can also run RapperLite from Ruby:

     require "rapper_lite"
     RapperLite::Engine.new( "config/rapper.yml" ).package

-When you run `rapper_lite`, the config is automatically updated with the latest version numbers.
+Or use the included Rake tasks by adding this to your `Rakefile`:

+    Rapper::Tasks.new do |config|
+      config[:path] = "config/assets.yml"
+    end

+You can specify a custom namespace, if you want:

+    Rapper::Tasks.new( :assets ) do |config| ...

+## CoffeeScript ##

+RapperLite transparently supports CoffeeScript.
+You don't have to do anything.
+Refer to the file in your config like you would any regular ol' JavaScript file.

 # Development